JoJoGatito/koji-gallery/studio/README.md

 # Sanity Studio

-This Studio is configured for projectId "emdgbbhp" and dataset "production".
+This Studio is configured for projectId "t0ligyjl" (Org ID "oUM5kIc1e") and dataset "production".
 Schemas are re-exported from the repository-level ./schemas directory.

 ## Prerequisites
 - Node.js 18+